contentauth/c2pa-python-example/README.md

     `export KMS_KEY_ID=cdd59e61-b6fa-4d95-b71f-8d6ae3abc123`
     ```

     By default, when the setup.py script command is run from the root of this repository, this will create a file name `kms-signing.csr` at the root of the repository.
+The setup.py script will also add add the value of the generated key id to a local `.env` file under the key `KMS_KEY_ID`.

 1. Copy the command from the terminal to set the KMS_KEY_ID environment variable; for example: